adamaiken89/awesome-hotwire/README.md

 # Awesome Hotwire

-> A curated list of awesome things related to Hotwire, a component of Ruby on Rails
+> A curated list of awesome things related to Hotwire, a component for Ruby on Rails to build an interactive, realtime, modern app

 ## Table of Contents